ukparliament/ontologies/procedure/flowcharts/meta/design-notes/with-step-types/index.md

 An arithmetic step is a SUM step, an INCREMENT step or an EQUALS step.

-Arithmetic steps take the actualisation counts from business steps and - by means of an EQUALS step - output a TRUE or FALSE as an input to a business step, a decision step, a logic step or a signpost step.
+Arithmetic steps take the actualisation counts from business steps and - by means of an EQUALS step - output a TRUE or FALSE as an input to a business step, a decision step, a logic step or a summation step.

 A SUM step directly follows a business step, a SUM step or an INCREMENT step, having no intervening steps.
 A SUM step takes two input routes and sums the two counts.
 The summed count is emitted on the outbound route of the SUM step.
-The target of the outbound route of a SUM step is an arithmetic step or a signpost step.
+The target of the outbound route of a SUM step is an arithmetic step or a summation step.

 An INCREMENT step directly follows a business step, a SUM step or an INCREMENT step, having no intervening steps.
 An INCREMENT step takes one input route and adds one to the count.
 The incremented count is emitted on the outbound route of the INCREMENT step.
-The target of the outbound route of an INCREMENT step is an arithmetic step or a signpost step.
+The target of the outbound route of an INCREMENT step is an arithmetic step or a summation step.

 An EQUALS step takes two input routes - each route from a business step, a SUM step or an INCREMENT step - and evaluates whether the two counts are equal.
 If the two counts are equal, the EQUALS step emits a TRUE.
 If the two counts are not equal, the EQUALS step emits a FALSE.
-The target of the outbound route of an EQUALS step is a business step, a decision step, a logic step or a signpost step.
+The target of the outbound route of an EQUALS step is a business step, a decision step, a logic step or a summation step.

-### Signpost steps
+### Summation steps

-A signpost step 'points backwards' at the routes leading to it, describing a condition that may be reached depending on the actualisation state of preceding business steps, routes traversed and operations of logical or arithmetic steps encountered.
+A summation step 'points backwards' at the routes leading to it, describing a condition that may be reached depending on the actualisation state of preceding business steps, routes traversed and operations of logical or arithmetic steps encountered.

-The description of a signpost step describes a condition that is true if the input route to that step is TRUE.
+The description of a summation step describes a condition that is true if the input route to that step is TRUE.

-Signpost steps take one input and have one or more outputs.
+Summation steps take one input and have one or more outputs.

-Signpost steps are 'transparent', taking the 'current', 'status', 'parsed' and 'actualisation count' attributes of the inbound route and emitting the same values on all outbound routes.
+Summation steps are 'transparent', taking the 'current', 'status', 'parsed' and 'actualisation count' attributes of the inbound route and emitting the same values on all outbound routes.

 ### Routes to business steps